-Sooshin Choi has an extensive professional design experience as a corporate industrial designer as well as a design consultant for over several decades.
-He has developed designs in various fields including automotive, mobility, furniture, electronics, and tools.
+Sooshin Choi has extensive professional design experience as a corporate industrial designer and a design consultant for over several decades.
+He has developed designs in various fields, including automotive, mobility, furniture, electronics, and tools.
 Here are a few examples.

 DESIGNLINE industrial computer for Phoenix Contact

 DESIGNLINE industrial computer was conceived as an innovative upgrade to then-current industrial computers designed in the US and Europe.
 The goal of the design was to achieve both simplicity and inclusivity while providing industry-standard IP65 protection.
-The design process started with clarifying six opportunity “zones” for improvement – user-friendliness (including inclusivity), safety, ease of maintenance, identifiable uniqueness, aesthetic visual quality, and ease of installation and modification.
-Total of 87 sketches were developed to test the feasibility of such advantages.
+The design process started with clarifying six “opportunity zones” for improvement – user-friendliness (including inclusivity), safety, ease of maintenance, identifiable uniqueness, aesthetic visual quality, and ease of installation and modification.
+A total of 87 sketches were developed to test the feasibility of such advantages.
 The selected design features include these.

 - Handle on the rear cover provide ease of adjusting the angle and height of the computer as an inclusive design feature